Tella86/hotel_menu/README.md

-# FOODIEme-Website
+# SEA FOODS
-This is design was made while keeping in mind the food delivery situation in my college area i.e pantnagar.
+This is design was made while keeping in mind the food delivery situation in my LOCAL AREA .

-# 📝 FOODIEme
+# 📝 SEA FOODS

 ### Live Link

-▶️ <a href="https://vikaspundir24.github.io/FOODIEme-Website/">Click Here</a>
-### A Simple food Ecommerce Website , Tech Stack used : HTML CSS and VANILLA JS
+### A SEA food Website : HTML CSS and JS

 <code>+</code> Fully Responsive